Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 - Prepare students for using parameters in PUT/DELETE operations

 ## Exercise 4
-**Title**: Creating Resources with MapPost()
+**Title**: Creating Resources with `MapPost()`

 **Learning Standards**:
 - In ASP.NET Core Minimal APIs, the `MapPost()` method is used to define `POST` endpoints that create new resources in the API.
-- In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.

 **Narrative**:

 - Focus on `MapPost()` method for creating new resources
-- Introduce model binding through JSON request body handling
-- Demonstrate automatic deserialization of JSON to C# objects
-- Show proper response codes and basic resource creation patterns
+- Explain that POST is commonly used when sending data to the server, such as submitting messages or creating records.
+- Demonstrate enabling Swagger UI for easy API testing in the browser.
+- Clarify that minimal API projects created with `dotnet new web` do not have Swagger enabled by default and require setup.

 **Checkpoints**:

-1. Create `POST` endpoints that accept JSON data in request bodies
-2. Demonstrate automatic model binding from JSON to C# objects
-3. Return appropriate status codes for successful resource creation
-4. Test `POST` endpoints using simple HTTP tools
+1. Enable Swagger for interactive API testing.
+2. Create a simple POST endpoint accepting plain text.
+3. Test the POST endpoint using Swagger UI.

 **Notes**:
 - Build on the solid GET foundation from previous exercises
-- Introduce model binding as an automatic process
 - Focus on fundamental POST patterns without complex business logic
+- Emphasize testing endpoints through Swagger’s interactive UI.

+## Exercise 5

+**Title**: Accepting JSON Using Model Binding

+**Learning Standards**:
+- In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.

+**Narrative**:
+- Build on accepting plain text POST requests by handling JSON input.
+- Use model binding to automatically convert JSON data into a C# object.
+- Define a C# class to represent the expected JSON structure with properties like `Id` and `Name`.
+- Send JSON objects in requests to have them deserialized into the model automatically.
+- Simplify input handling by avoiding manual JSON parsing.
+- Test the JSON POST endpoint interactively using Swagger UI.

+**Checkpoints**:
+1. Define a C# model class matching expected JSON structure.
+2. Create a POST endpoint that accepts the model as input.
+3. Use Swagger to test sending JSON and receiving structured responses.
+Return the created object with an HTTP 201 response.

+**Notes**:
+- Build on the plain text POST endpoint from the previous exercise
+- Focus on JSON model binding as a key concept for structured input
+- Reinforce defining simple C# model classes to match incoming JSON
+- Emphasize testing endpoints interactively using Swagger UI

+## Exercise 6
+**Title**: Combining GET and POST — Resource Creation and Retrieval

+**Learning Standards**:
+- In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.

+**Narrative**:
+-

+**Checkpoints**:
+1.

+**Notes**:
 - Show how POST complements GET for basic API functionality

-## Exercise 5
+## Exercise 7
 **Title**: Updating and Deleting Resources

 **Learning Standards**: